MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365-atp.md

 ### Office ATP anti-phishing policy settings

 EOP customers get basic anti-phishing as previously described, but Office 365 ATP includes more features and control to help prevent, detect, and remediate against attacks.
+To create and configure these policies, see [Configure ATP anti-phishing policies in Office 365](configure-atp-anti-phishing-policies.md).

 #### Impersonation settings in ATP anti-phishing policies